bevy-cheatbook/bevy-cheatbook/src/contributing.md

 derivative work based on your contributions.
 I will license it consistently with the rest of the book; see: [License](./introduction.md#license).

+## Bevy version

+Content written for the current Bevy release, is accepted for the `main` branch of the book.

+Content written for new developments in Bevy's main branch, is accepted for the `next` branch of the book, in preparation for the next upcoming Bevy release.

 ## Style Guidelines

 Aim for simplicity and minimalism.
 Do not include things irrelevant to getting the point across.